Xu Qian: Constitutional Protection Movement

 In late October 1920, the Gui Army suffered a disastrous defeat in the First Guangdong-Guangxi War.
 Cen Chunxuan, Lu Rongting, Lin Baoyi and others announced the withdrawal of the French Protector Army in the name of the fourth president.
 The Beiyang government unilaterally proclaimed "North-South reunification".
 Sun Yat-sen and others in Shanghai called for "North-South peace talks" and exposed the crimes of the French-protecting military government under the control of the Guangxi warlords.
 On November 25, Sun Yat-sen, together with Tang Shaoyi, Wu Tingfang and others, returned to Guangzhou from Shanghai to reorganize the French-protecting military government.
 On November 29, the French-protecting military government appointed Xu Qian as the Minister of Justice.
 In April 1921, the Guangzhou National Congress was held, and Sun Yat-sen was elected as the extraordinary president, and Xu Qian was elected as the president of the Dali Academy.
-In September 1922, Xu Qian served as the chief justice under Wang Chung-hui's "cabinet of good men".
+In September 1922, Xu Qian served as the chief justice under Wang Chonghui's "cabinet of good men".

 In February 1923, Sun Yat-sen returned to Guangzhou to organize the Grand Marshal Base Camp again.
 Xu Qian, Hu Hanmin, Sun Hongyi and others were dispatched by Sun Yat-sen to Shanghai and served as the Grand Marshal in Shanghai, participating in peace talks between the Kuomintang and the Beiyang government.
 While in Shanghai, Xu Qian founded the Shanghai University of Political Science and Law.
 After the failure of peace negotiations, Xu Qian returned to Guangzhou in 1923, serving as the director of the literature department at Lingnan University and founding the "Evaluation Daily".